ranbureand/sitefolio/_projects/jots.markdown

 preview_image: 'jots_00.jpg'
 preview_color: '#8F6EFA'

-excerpt: 'Jots is an ongoing collection of bits from inspiring pieces about design and development, jotted to recall the food-for-thought later.'
+description: 'Jots is an ongoing collection of bits from inspiring pieces about design and development, jotted to recall the food-for-thought later.'
 exordium: '*Jots* is an ongoing collection of bits from inspiring pieces about design and development, jotted to recall the food-for-thought later.'

 published: true